 The John Reich Journal is edited by Bradley S. Karoleff and is the official publication of the Society.
 Back issues are available from professional book dealer Bryce Brown of Avon, CT.
 An on-line index is updated with the contents of recent issues.
 Each year the membership votes for the best article published in the previous year.

 Latest Journal Issue: The third issue of Volume 25 of the Journal was mailed in December, 2015.
 If you did not receive the issue, please contact Brad Karoleff, at firstname.lastname@example.org, for a replacement.
-That issue concludes Volume 22; to receive Volume 23, your membership dues must be current, so pay the $25 before you forget.
-A renewal notice was mailed with Issue #3.
+As this is the last issue of volume 25, a dues renewal notice was included with this issue.

 The JR Journal Index to Volumes 1-20 of the Journal was mailed in late February, 2012.
 The funding came from donations; it was mailed at no extra charge to members.
 Non-members may purchase it for $15 delivered, which may be credited towards membership of $25 per year if they join.
 The index can be ordered from firstname.lastname@example.org, or by mail at JRCS c/o Brad Karoleff, 225 E 6th St. Suite 1, Cincinnati, OH 45202.